 Life Strategy: Challenge negative self-talk and replace it with positive affirmations.
 Engage in self-care activities that promote self-worth.
 Seek support from mentors or peers who can provide encouragement and validation.

 Self-Empowerment Tip: By affirming your worth and capabilities, you can develop a more positive self-image and greater self-confidence.
-You can make these specific to certain situations or more general, like “I am strong and capable” or “I am worthy of love and respect.”
+You can make these specific or more general, like “I am capable” or “I am worthy of love and respect.”
 This can help you manage your emotions better, increase self-confidence, and improve self-discipline.

 Lack of clarity and direction